Lipschitz continuity of solution multifunctions of extended $\ell_1$ regularization problems: Preliminaries and technical lemmas

-In this section we obtain a verifiable sufficient condition for a polyhedral multifunction $G$ to be Lipschitz continuous on its domain.
-We make use of the decomposition of the graph of the polyhedral multifunction ($\gph G$) as the union of some polyhedral sets and the convexity of the graph of the restriction of $G$ on the projection of each polyhedral set in the decomposition of $\gph G$ onto the first variable.
+In this subsection, we establish a verifiable sufficient condition for the Lipschitz continuity of a polyhedral multifunction $G$ over its domain.
+Our approach relies on two key aspects.
+First, we utilize the decomposition of the graph of the polyhedral multifunction $\gph G$ into the union of certain polyhedral sets.
+Second, we consider the convexity of the graph of the restricted function of $G$, where the restriction is defined on the projection of each polyhedral set from the decomposition of $\gph G$ onto the decision variable space.

+{The following Lemma \ref{lem-Lip-con-poly-theo-ori} is an extension of Walkup and Wets’s theorem \cite{walkup1969w} (see also \cite[Example 9.35]{Rock2009VaAn}) showing that any polyhedral convex mapping is Lipschitz continuous relative to its domain.} Furthermore, it was demonstrated in \cite{facchinei03,lu2008variational,scholtes2012introduction} that when a polyhedral multifunction $G$ is single-valued on a convex subset $C$ of $\dom G$, then $G$ exhibits Lipschitz continuity (and is piecewise affine) on $C$.

-\begin{theorem} [Lipschitz continuity of polyhedral multifunctions] Consider a polyhedral multifunction $G$, whose graph $\gph G$ is expressed as the union of finitely many polyhedral sets $G_i$ with $1\leq i\leq l$.
-Assume that the following conditions hold: \begin{description} \item[(i)] $\dom G$ is convex; \item[(ii)] $\gph G|_{Q_i}$ is convex for all $1\leq i\leq l$, where $Q_i$ is the image set of $G_i$ under the projection mapping $(x, y)\mapsto x$. \end{description} Then $G$ is Lipschitz continuous not only on each $Q_i$ with some constant $\kappa_i>0$, but also on its domain with constant $\max_{1\leq i\leq l}\kappa_i$. \end{theorem}
+\begin{lemma} [Lipschitz continuity of polyhedral multifunctions] Consider a polyhedral multifunction $G$, whose graph can be expressed as the union of finitely many polyhedral sets $G_i$ with $1\leq i\leq l$.
+Assume that the following conditions hold: \begin{description} \item[(i)] $\dom G$ is convex; \item[(ii)] $\gph G|_{Q_i}$ is convex for all $1\leq i\leq l$, where $Q_i$ is the image set of $G_i$ under the projection mapping $(x, y)\mapsto x$. \end{description} Then $G$ is Lipschitz continuous not only on each $Q_i$ with some constant $\kappa_i>0$, but also on its domain with constant $\max_{1\leq i\leq l}\kappa_i$. \end{lemma} \begin{proof} To begin with, we notice from assumption (ii) that $\dom G=\bigcup_{i=1}^l Q_i$ with $Q_i$ being a polyhedral set and